adorseyt/Dorsey-Tyler-Portfolio/FinalProject.md

 ### Entomologists Can't Tackle the Data Problem Alone
 - We simply do not have the same manpower as other conservation specialities, takling a much bigger population with much fewer resources.
- - Visualization: 928 entolomologists in the U.S. compared to 91,000 known species and 114,000 estimated total species.
+ - Visualization 5: 928 entolomologists in the U.S. compared to 91,000 known species and 114,000 estimated total species.

 ### Want to Help?
 Meet Your Newest Instagram Model
 - We can help entomologists and conservation scientists worldwide by identifying existing species, providing essential data to map endemic regions and show trends.
 - By using apps like INaturalist, the public can take geo-tagged pictures of the insects they see in their area.
 Thousands of volunteers help to identify and catelogue the species, creating a dataset for researchers.

+## Visualization Sketches
+1. "By collective mass, insects outweigh humans 17 to 1."

+2. "Coleoptera are 40% of all insect species, and 30% of all animal species."

+3. "IUCN described to evaluated rate of vertebrates"

+4. "2.5% annual decline means 25% loss in 10 years, 50% loss in 20, and 100% in 40.
+So when was Year 0?"

+5. "928 entolomologists in the U.S. compared to 91,000 known species and 114,000 estimated total species."

 ## Data Sources
 All base data and their original sources used in this presentation have been compiled <a href = "https://docs.google.com/spreadsheets/d/e/2PACX-1vTwQUSjl-vacpBKPTuvZqmtCZpeB3ypN27cSAP9A1EXoF5qmf0l4KKrlSP3kas5Jq341mdjhrMWH--B/pubhtml">in a publicly-available Google Sheet</a>.

 This presentation relies heavily on the work of IUCN and their <a href="https://www.iucnredlist.org/">Red List of Threatened Species</a>, one of the most comprehensive resources for conservationists worldwide.
 It also cites the work of Francisco Sanchez-Bayo, who has made it a personal mission to bring insect loss into public attention.
 His work with Kris A.G.
 Wyckhuys on the <a href="https://insect-respect.org/fileadmin/images/insect-respect.org/Rueckgang_der_Insekten/2019_Sanchez-Bayo_Wyckhuys_Worldwide_decline_of_the_entomofauna_A_review_of_its_drivers.pdf">Worldwide Decline of Entomofauna</a> compiles field reserach from 73 historical studies to provide a methodology for estimating insect loss.
 While both sources pose theories for causes of the issue, other publications like Robert R. Dunn's <a href="https://conbio-onlinelibrary-wiley-com.cmu.idm.oclc.org/doi/10.1111/j.1523-1739.2005.00078.x">Modern Insect Extinctions, the Neglected Majority</a> make compelling arguements that further research is needed before drivers can be identified confidently.

 Other sources are used to provide context and shed light on the barriers to research.
 Bar, Phillips, & Milo's <a href = "https://www.pnas.org/content/pnas/suppl/2018/07/13/1711842115.DC1/1711842115.sapp.pdf">The Biomass Distribution on Earth</a> allows us to contextualize insects not just as a taxa, but as a population whose individuals comprise the majority of animal life.
-Bowler, Heldbjerg, Fox, de Jong, and Bohning-Gaese's <a href="https://pubmed.ncbi.nlm.nih.gov/30912605/">Long-Term Declines of European Insectivorous Bird Populations and Potential Causes</a> will be cited for their contributions to understanding the effects of insect loss on the greater ecology, though their study would need replication for definitive conclusions. <a href = "https://genent.cals.ncsu.edu/insect-identification/order-coleoptera/">NC State University's</a> will be used to show the prevalence of Coleoptera, <a href = "https://genent.cals.ncsu.edu/insect-identification/order-coleoptera/">the Smithsonian</a> will outline the scope of species that need to be documented, and emplyment data aggregator <a href="https://www.zippia.com/entomologist-jobs/demographics/">Zippia's</a> estimate of entolomolgists will speak to the manpower of that work.
+Bowler, Heldbjerg, Fox, de Jong, and Bohning-Gaese's <a href="https://pubmed.ncbi.nlm.nih.gov/30912605/">Long-Term Declines of European Insectivorous Bird Populations and Potential Causes</a> will be cited for their contributions to understanding the effects of insect loss on the greater ecology, though their study would need replication for definitive conclusions. <a href = "https://genent.cals.ncsu.edu/insect-identification/order-coleoptera/">NC State University's BugInfo</a> will be used to show the prevalence of Coleoptera, <a href = "https://genent.cals.ncsu.edu/insect-identification/order-coleoptera/">the Smithsonian</a> will outline the scope of species that need to be documented, and employment data aggregator <a href="https://www.zippia.com/entomologist-jobs/demographics/">Zippia's</a> estimate of entolomolgists will speak to the manpower of that work.

+## Methods and Mediums
+The final presentation will be published with <a href="https://shorthand.com">Shorthand</a>.
+The final project should be a scrollable information set with a narrative and both static and interactive visualizations.